sculptor/sculptor.github.io/documentation/hello-world-tutorial.md

    If the Maven build aborts with the error message `Executing 'dot' command failed` then the GraphViz package is not installed as described in the [installation guide](installation#graphviz).
    {: .alert .alert-success }

-   If you run Maven from the command prompt you have to do a refresh in Eclipse.
-If you [run Maven as an external task in Eclipse it](installation#maven-launcher) can refresh automatically.
+   If you run Maven from the command prompt you have to refresh the Eclipse workspace.
+If you [run Maven as an external task in Eclipse](installation#maven-launcher) it can refresh automatically.
    {: .alert }

 3. Look at the generated code.
 In `src/main/java`, `src/main/resources`, `src/test/java` and `src/test/resources` folders the code is only generated once, and you can do manual changes.
 In `src/main/generated/java`, `src/main/generated/resources`, `src/test/generated/java` and `src/test/generated/resources` it is generated each time, i.e. don't touch.